 King: A Life is a new biography of Martin Luther King, Jr.—billed as the “definitive” biography—by the author of a bestselling 2018 biography of Muhammed Ali.
 King grew of that previous work, as many of his sources knew both men, says Eig; this new book was written with an intention of creating a true intimacy with his subject.
 “A biography can make you feel like you’re getting to know the person,” he explained in an interview.
 “I wanted to write a book that would make you cry at the end when you lose this person that you loved.”
 Despite extensive previous coverage and several previous biographies, Eig uncovered unseen archive material and revelations that Alex Haley (the journalist who co-wrote The Autobiography of Malcolm X) fabricated quotes in a high profile interview.

 Ilyon Woo’s Master Slave Husband Wife tells the incredible life stories of Ellen and William Craft, a married Black couple who escaped slavery in 1848 and disguised themselves as a disabled white man (Ellen) and his manservant (William).
-Together they fled Georgia for the North, who soon became celebrities within the abolitionist movement but were later forced to flee the country after the imposition of the Fugitive Slave Act in 1850 left them vulnerable to kidnap by slave hunters.
+Together they fled Georgia for the North, became celebrities within the abolitionist movement but were later forced to flee the country after the imposition of the Fugitive Slave Act in 1850 left them vulnerable to kidnap by slave hunters.
 Master Slave Husband Wife is, the author reflected, full of “nailbiting” moments.
 “That’s the thing about the story of the Crafts.
 Even if you know the outcome, it’s incredibly suspenseful because of how the Crafts take ownership of seemingly impossible situations.”

 The 2024 National Book Critics Circle Award for Biography